-We hope this post has given you plenty of ideas to create a dynamic and powerful food truck marketing strategy.
+We hope this post has given you plenty of ideas to create a dynamic and powerful food truck marketing plan.

-Marketing strategies aren’t built in just one day, but they evolve over time.
+Marketing strategies evolve over time.
 You can’t do everything at once, so start with areas where you feel the most confident.

-Maybe start with Instagram and share food pics (#foodporn) every day.
+If you like taking photos, sign up to Instagram and share food pics every day.

 If you want to focus more on customer service and developing brand loyalty, an app would be the best place to start.